 - 1. Choose a seat and sit in it immediately upon entering the bus.
 Do not stand in the entrance or in the aisle. - 2.
 Do not move from one seat to another while on the bus. - 3.
 Keep all parts of the body and all objects inside the bus. - 4.
-Loud conversation, singing, boisterous conduct, unnecessary noise or profanity in not allowed. - 5.
-Enter and exit the bus only when the bus is fully stopped. - 6.
-All school rules apply while on the bus, at a bus stop, or waiting for the bus. - 7.
-Use emergency door only in an emergency. - 8.
-In the event of emergency, stay on the bus and await instructions from the bus driver. - 9.
-Good behavior and behavior that will not distract the bus driver from operating the bus safely is required.
-Crowding, pushing, scuffling, and other needless commotion are grounds for disciplinary action. - 10.
-Do not open windows. - 11.
-Keep the bus neat and clean. - 12.
-Athletic footwear equipped with cleats or spikes are not allowed on the bus. - 13.
-Inappropriate behavior will be reported to school authorities and failure to observe safety rules may result in suspension from bus services. - 14.
-Be waiting at your bus stop on time. - 15.
-Never tamper with, damage, or deface anything in or on the bus, or any of the bus or school equipment. - 16.
-Keep book bags, books, packages, coats, and other objects out of the aisles.
-Keep all body parts clear of the aisles when seated. - 17.
-Eating is not permitted on the bus. - 18.
-Parents will be liable for any defacing or damage students do to the bus.
+Loud conversation, singing, boisterous conduct, unnecessary noise or profanity in not allowed.

+1 References are to the Illinois Association of School Board's PRESS service.
+We also suggest providing a link to the district policies that are referenced.

+5. Enter and exit the bus only when the bus is fully stopped.

+6. All school rules apply while on the bus, at a bus stop, or waiting for the bus.

+7. Use emergency door only in an emergency.

+8. In the event of emergency, stay on the bus and await instructions from the bus driver.

+9. Good behavior and behavior that will not distract the bus driver from operating the bus safely is required.
+Crowding, pushing, scuffling, and other needless commotion are grounds for disciplinary action.

+10. Do not open windows.

+11. Keep the bus neat and clean.

+12. Athletic footwear equipped with cleats or spikes are not allowed on the bus.

+13. Inappropriate behavior will be reported to school authorities and failure to observe safety rules may result in suspension from bus services.

+14. Be waiting at your bus stop on time.

+15. Never tamper with, damage, or deface anything in or on the bus, or any of the bus or school equipment.

+16. Keep book bags, books, packages, coats, and other objects out of the aisles.
+Keep all body parts clear of the aisles when seated.

+17. Eating is not permitted on the bus.

+18. Parents will be liable for any defacing or damage students do to the bus.